On almost any given Sunday in my home you might hear the same conversation. It takes place between me and one of my kids:

 Learning to Demonstrate the Gospel Doesn’t Happen in Isolation

 I was 28 before I passed my driving test.
-Some of you are wondering how that’s even possible since you remember driving from the day it was legally possible.
+Some of you are wondering how that’s even possible.
+You remember driving from the day it was legally possible.
 Without a car, you had no freedom, no social life, and your social status would have taken a hit.

 I learned to drive because friends, family members and driving instructors formed a team of patient saints, enduring hours of my attempts to learn.
 They persevered through four failed driving tests in three different cities.
-People put their cars at risk, sacrificed their time, and paid for extra insurance coverage so I could overcome this mental barrier in my life.
+People put their cars at risk.
+They sacrificed their time.
+They paid for extra insurance coverage so I could overcome this mental barrier in my life.
 (Note to those people: I’ve asked that you all receive a special reward in heaven.)

 If only I could have read “Driving for Dummies” over one weekend, passed the test, and moved on.
 But that isn’t how it works.